 Cataracts are one of the most common types of eye disease, affecting nearly 25 million Americans over age 40.
-At In Focus Vision Center & Eyecare, you can get a comprehensive cataract evaluation by expert optometrists Ray Corbin-Simon, OD and Madelyne Latorre-Magsaysay, OD.
+At In Focus Vision Center & Eyecare, you can get a comprehensive cataract evaluation by expert optometrist Ray Corbin-Simon, OD.
 The team at this Piscataway, New Jersey optometry clinic offers flexible scheduling for cataract evaluations.
 Book yours today either online or over the phone.

 A cataract — which can affect one or both eyes — is an abnormal clouding of your eye lens.
 The impact on your lens ultimately makes it seem like you’re looking through a foggy window all the time.
 Cataracts are often a side effect of getting older, especially if they run in your family.
 But several factors can increase your risk of developing cataracts, including:

 Diabetes or high blood pressure